The Great Outdoors

 Eakring, NG22 0DR (C4)

 Duke's Wood offers something a little different to the Nottinghamshire nature lover!
 As well as the eight hectares of deciduous woodland to explore, an industrial archaeological trail around the reserve reveals how this was the location of Britain's first onshore oilfield.
+(NOW LOCATED AT KELHAM HALL)

 Between 1939 and 1966 an oilfield at Duke's Wood produced 280,000 tons of oil.
 The pumps used to get this oil out of the ground were known as 'nodding donkeys' and a few restored examples can be seen around the trail.